 Isn’t it sure nice to sit down and eat a nice hot meal after a long hike and setting up camp.
 I know I enjoy it, but you know what I don’t like?
 The price for one.
 Mountain House meals easily fall into the seven dollar per package range.
 The price of some good meal’s at restaurants.
 Which wouldn’t be too bad for a gourmet meal.
 But is not a gourmet meal its slop.
 The food is full if terrible ingredients, fillers, gmo/ roundup sprayed, poor quality food and food that I would prefer not to eat.
 I like to try my best to eating a Paleo diet.
 No grains, dairy or legumes.
 Unfortunately those ingredients make up the basis for most freeze-dried camping foods.
-Alone with ingredients I can’t even pronounce.
-I would love to be able to even have the opportunity to buy an organic paleo freeze-dried meals for camping.
-But you can’t.
-I just looked trust me.
-I’m going to go over some options that are available store-bought to eat, how to make your own high quality paleo meals anyhow you can even recreate MH meals at home for much cheaper and eliminate the extra junk you don’t need.
+Along with ingredients I can’t even pronounce.
+I would love to have the opportunity to buy an organic paleo freeze-dried meals for camping.
+Until Paleo Meals to Go there were no options for that.
+I’m going to go over some options that are available store-bought.
+How to make your own high quality paleo camping meals.
+Learn how to start making your own camping meals at home for much cheaper and eliminate the extra junk you don’t need.

 I’ve been following the paleo lifestyle for about a year.
 At first this proved to make camping trips a bit of an issue.
 Before I could simply run into a sporting goods store and grab a couple and freeze-dried meals.
 Even though it was pricey I didn’t really know any other options.
-After starting Paleo I wasn’t sure.
-I read the back of all the packages and the ingredients and nutritional facts frightened me. obviously I could not have anything from the store but what else was there.
+After starting Paleo I needed new option.
+I read the back of all the packages and the ingredients and nutritional facts frightened me.
+Obviously I could not have anything from the store but what else was there.
 I found a few resources on the internet.
 My favorite find was The Backpacking Chef where I learned how to dehydrate ground beef.
-The guy that runs the site there shows how to make your own dehydrated meals for camping.
+Learning that I began making my own camping meals.

 My first venture into making my camping meals was a simple one.
 I made grass feed taco meat and salsa.
-I cooked the ground beef till fully cooked. washed the meat off in a colander just like in the pemmican article then added back into the skillet to add seasonings and the salsa.
+I cooked the ground beef until fully browned.
+Washed the meat off in a colander just like in the pemmican article.
+Added the meat back into the skillet to add seasonings and the salsa.
 I cooked it a bit longer mostly trying to cook off some of the excess moisture.
 Then I put it in my dehydrator on parchment paper for about a day and a half.
-I was aiming for a brittle texture. once finished I vacuum sealed it and put it away.
+I was aiming for a brittle texture.
+Once finished I vacuum sealed it and put it away.
 One my following camping trip I took it out and added it to boiling water for about 15 minutes.
 It fully re-hydrated and was delicious.
-I estimate the cost to be about five~six dollars.
+I estimate the cost around five~six dollars.
 Although I seems like I managed to only save a dollar the quality was vastly improved.
 I was one pound of organic grass-fed beef with minimal ingredients added.

 One of my favorite options is Summer Sausage and other hard sausages.
 I opt for the smaller ones in the 4-8 inch long size.
 In winter I could see taking the longer ones for hikes lasting more than a few days.
 On short day and overnight hikes a the short summer sausage and pepperoni are amazing.
-This option in nice for when you simply don’t feel like cooking, or want to keep moving.
-Another option here in he cured meat category is precooked bacon packs.
+This option is nice for when you simply don’t feel like cooking, or want to keep moving.
+Another option here in the cured meat category is pre-cooked bacon packs.
 I prefer the Wal-Mart variety since it comes in a flexible plastic zip lock package.
-I would be iffy about eating precooked bacon for more than two days after opened.
+I would be iffy about eating pre-cooked bacon for more than two days after opened.
 For all the cured meats the bear warning is in full effect once open.

 Lastly in my priorities would be trail mix type foods.
 Steve’s Original sales some Paleo trail mix.
 I have not yet tried anything from his site and cannot speak for taste.
 Making your own though is super easy.
 I would choose to dehydrate some berries, probably blueberries and your favorite fruit and add to a mixture of nuts and jerky.
 You could dehydrate just fruit and take that.
 I’ve done apples, berries and bananas before all at a fraction of the store-bought cost and without any added sugars.
 I tend to stay away from this mostly because they are very snack prone.
 You just kinda munch away without thinking and eat all of it.
 For that reason I try to focus on building meals to keep me full and reduce snack items.